offscriptlabs/projector/README.md

 ## 🔧 Customization

 The calculator is built with vanilla web technologies, making it easy to:
-- Modify the calculation logic in `script.js`
+- Modify the calculation logic in `investment-projector.js`
-- Update the styling in `styles.css`
+- Update the styling in `investment-projector.css`
 - Add new input fields or output metrics
 - Deploy to any web server